dezem/SAK/SAK_64bit/liesmich_readme.txt

 Beta v0.6.4: (25.03.2019)
 - At converting process XCI to NSP
   Output failure message for incorrect/missing entries in prod.keys

+Beta v0.6.4.1: (26.03.2019)
+- Fix for wrong incorrect/missing prod.keys message at XCI to NSP converting

 ********************************************************************************************************************************
 *** Put Switch Army Knife into operation